About AA

 © A.A.
 Grapevine, Inc.; reprinted with permission.

-as an informal society of more than 2,000,000 recovered alcoholics in the United States, Canada, and other countries.
+Alcoholics Anonymous can also be defined as an informal society of more than 2,000,000 recovering alcoholics in the United States, Canada, and other countries.
 These men and women meet in local groups, which range in size from a handful in some localities to many hundreds in larger communities.
 Currently, women make up 35 percent of the total membership.
 Only you can decide whether you want to give A.A. a try — whether you think it can help you.
 We who are in A.A. came because we finally gave up trying to control our drinking.
 We still hated to admit that we could never drink safely.
 Then we heard from other A.A. members that we were sick.
 (We thought so for years!)
 We found out that many people suffered from the same feelings of guilt and loneliness and hopelessness that we did.
 We found out that we had these feelings because we had the disease of alcoholism.
 We decided to try and face up to what alcohol had done to us.